ansible/ansible/docs/docsite/rst/network/user_guide/network_best_practices_2.5.rst

 Troubleshooting
 ===============

-If you receive an connection error please double check the inventory and Playbook for typos or missing lines.
-If the issue still occurs follow the debug steps in :doc:`network_debug_troubleshooting`.
+If you receive an connection error please double check the inventory and playbook for typos or missing lines.
+If the issue still occurs follow the debug steps in :ref:`network_debug_troubleshooting`.

 .. seealso::

   * :ref:`network_guide`
-  * :doc:`../../user_guide/intro_inventory`
+  * :ref:`intro_inventory`
   * :ref:`Vault best practices <best_practices_for_variables_and_vaults>`